London’s Top Hidden Gems – The Quirky, The Queer And The Quaint

 So London doesn’t do too badly on the number of green spaces in the city but this little special gem is just that extra bit unique and so secret you might be the only person in here!
 St. John’s Lodge Gardens is actually part of Regents Park and is owned by the Sultan of Brunei, whose neighbouring mansion looms over.
 Being the nice guy that he is, he chose to make these gardens public so that you and I could enjoy this landscaped beauty.

-St John’s Lodge gardens really does feel like a secret garden out of a classic English novel.
+St John’s Lodge gardens really does feel like a London secret garden out of a classic English novel.
 Each little section is like a room without a roof, lined with high Buxus hedging making it all the more hidden, plus the occasional sculpture for the romanticists – the kind of place you could expect an amorous couple on a bench, it’s so dreamy.
 If you’re looking for a London secret spot with a bit of magic, you’ve found it!

 st johns lodge gardens is one of the quiet spots of london, a real hidden gem